leah-braswell/FSA_Score_Predictor/README.md

 ![](https://github.com/leah-braswell/Boot_Camp_Final_Project/blob/Jessica/Resources/Retained%20Math.png)

-## Machine Learning Model
+## Machine Learning Model Narrative
+### Preprocessing
+The data was gathered from two Central Florida Elementary schools.
+Data for certain students was accessed through a portal called Performance Matters.
+Data for other students was pulled from archived data sheets kept by the schools.
+The necessary data was selected and either copied or exported to csv files.
+Pandas and scikit-learn were imported for creating DataFrames, scaling, and encoding.
+Null values were removed using Pandas, however there were some cells that appeared to be blank but were not removed with ‘dropna’.
+These were removed manually in excel.
+The data was then standardized, using Pandas, to ensure it all followed the same formatting and capitalization rules.

+### Model Choice
-We choose the Random Forest classifier for this projet.This model is best suited for predicting scores.
+We choose the Random Forest classifier for this project.
+This model is best suited for predicting scores.
 It is also easy to understand and explain outcomes with this model.
-Categorical feature columns (string datatype) will incluede race, gender, absence rate, behavior incidents, and past retentions.
-Numerical features (integer datatype) will include Diagnostic assessment scores and growth monitoring (GM) scores.
-The target column will the the FSA Achievement level.
-Separate models will be written for ELA and Math.
+Our original model had five possible outcomes.
+It was noted that the overall accuracy was barely above 50%.
+After noticing that the model was good at predicting an Achievement Level of 3, but the difference between a Level 1 and 2 was less accurate, as was the difference between 4 and 5.
+For this reason, the target was changed to a pass/fail.
+A column was added that grouped Achievement Levels of 1 and 2 as 0 (fail) and Levels 3-5 as 1 (pass).

+### Feature Engineering and Selection
+The numerical features selected are Fall and Winter I-Ready diagnostic tests for Third Grade students.
+The categorical features selected include ethnicity, gender, absence rate, behavior incidents, and retention.
+Absence Rate reflects whether or not a student was absent for 10% or more of the school year.
+Behavior Incidents indicate two or more referrals in a school year.
+Retentions indicate if a student ever repeated a grade.
+The target is the Florida Standards Assessment (FSA) Achievement Level.
+This is on a scale of 1-5 where a 3 is considered “On Grade Level”.
+A score of 1 or 2 is not considered passing, and a Third Grade student who scores a 1 on the ELA assessment may be retained and provided remedial instruction in Reading the following year.
+A score of 3 or above is considered passing.

+### Train/Test Split
+Scikit-Learn was used to create a Train/Test Split.
+For the first iteration of the model, we allowed the utility to choose the split of the data.
+A 70/30 split is used in the final model.
+The Scikit-Learn Standard Scaler was used to scale the numerical and categorical data.

+### Accuracy Score
+The current accuracy score for the English Language Arts model is 79.7% for predicting pass/fail.

 ## Database